Making Cold brew with a French Press is so easy, you won’t believe it and you will wonder why you didn’t start making it before.

 - Caramel or chocolate sauce (like these)

 If you plan on making a larger batch of cold brew, store it in the fridge as a concentrate (no added water).
 Make sure to place a lid on it while it is stored.
 In this form, it can last up to two weeks.
 If you add water, it may only taste tasty for 2-3 days.

-Benefits of Cold Brew Coffee
+What Are The Benefits of Drinking Cold Brew Coffee?